seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

     glfwSwapBuffers(window);
   }

+  // TODO: destroy OpenGL objects here

   glfwDestroyWindow(window);
   glfwTerminate();

   exit(EXIT_SUCCESS);
 }
 ```
 Most OpenGL context management libraries are very similar in usage to this.

 ### Primitives, Vertices and Fragments
 Each time you call an OpenGL drawing function you are drawing a __primitive__.
-You can think of a primitive as a shape of some kind that can be either 2D or 3D and rendered as a collection of points, lines, triangles or quadrilaterals.
+You can think of a primitive as a shape of some kind that can be either 2D or 3D and rendered as a collection of points, lines or triangles.

 Primitives are described as a collection of __vertices__.
-These vertices are passed to the GPU and it then _rasterises_ them into __fragments__.
+These vertices are passed to the GPU and it then transforms them to triangles then _rasterises_ those triangles into __fragments__.
 These fragments may be filtered, blended and anti-aliased and ultimately may be drawn as pixels on your screen.
-So remember, _fragments are not pixels_.
+So technically _fragments are not pixels_.

 ### Coordinate systems
-The OpenGL __coordinate system__ requires some explanation - put simply, the range of visible coordinates within the viewport goes from -1.0 to 1.0 in the X, Y and Z directions.
+The OpenGL __coordinate system__ is simple but requires some explanation - put simply, the range of visible coordinates within the viewport goes from -1.0 to 1.0 in the X, Y and Z directions.
 This coordinate space is known as __normalized device coordinates__ or NDC, and anything falling outside of this range will not be rendered.
 The X and Y coordinates describe the horizontal and vertical component of the pixel (-1, -1 corresponds with the bottom left corner of the viewport) and the Z axis is the _depth_ component that is used for depth testing (if enabled.)
 By default the NDC Z coordinates move _away from_ the viewer, so +Z is into the screen.

 {% img center /images/upload/2015-05-09-gl_1_ndc.png "Normalised device coordinates (NDC).
 By convention XYZ shown as RGB" %}

-__But you won't be using NDC directly__ - you will be rendering your primitives in what is known as _clip coordinates_, which are _very_ similar to NDC except with a 4th dimension.
-You might be somewhat confused when you write your first vertex shader, when setting the mandatory `gl_Position` variable with the vertex coordinates (described later) you'll notice it is a `vec4`.
+But __you won't be using NDC directly__ - you will be rendering your primitives in what is known as _clip coordinates_, which are _very_ similar to NDC except with a 4th dimension (x, y, z and w).
+You might be somewhat confused when you write your vertex shader, when setting the mandatory `gl_Position` variable with the vertex coordinates (described later) you'll notice it is a `vec4`.
 What's the 4th dimension for?
 It turns out the 4th dimension _w_ is used for _perspective division_, which is super useful for 3D graphics but useless for 2D.
-For now you just have to know that when the GPU transforms from _clip coordinates_ to _NDC_ it uses the calculation `ndc_coords = clip_coords.xyz / clip_coords.w`.
-So if in doubt, try setting `w` to 1.0 for now.
+For now you just have to know that when the GPU transforms from _clip coordinates_ to _NDC_ it calculates something like this: `ndc_coords = clip_coords.xyz / clip_coords.w`.
+So if rendering 2D stuff to the screen just set `gl_Position.w` to 1.0.

-When programming in 2D you can draw simply to the viewport using these coordinates.
+When programming in 2D you may choose to draw all your primitives using these NDC coordinates to avoid having to convert between coordinate spaces at all.
 The sample application in this article will draw a primitive using normalised device coordinates directly.

 3D coordinate systems are more complicated and I will discuss them in depth in a later article.
 For now it is interesting to note two things: first, by convention OpenGL coordinate systems other than NDC generally have the Z axis moving _towards_ the viewer, so the _negative_ Z axis goes into the screen.

 Secondly, when rendering 3D primitives the verticies that describe the primitive are usually transformed in between a well defined sequence of coordinate spaces.
 The coordinates in the model's local __model space__ are first moved to __world space__ where their position and orientation is given relative to all other objects in a scene (some may use the same model, but will look different because they have different model space transformations.)
 Then the coordinates are transformed to __view space__ where their position and orientation are relative to the viewer's eye.
 Then they are transformed into clip coordinates and finally NDC as before.
 All this will be described later - I just wanted to list the terms here for completeness.

 One final thing I will mention about 3D coordinates is that it is common to specify 3D positions, directions and transformations using 4 dimensional vectors and matricies.
-I won't go into it now but it is very useful to remember that _positional_ coordinates generally have a 4th dimension _w_ set to 1.0 and directions generally have _w_ set to 0.
+I won't go into it now but it is very useful to remember that _positional_ coordinates generally have a 4th dimension _w_ set to 1.0 and _directions_ generally have _w_ set to 0.
 This makes the linear algebra work out nicely when multiplying against transformation matricies as the 4th dimension in the vector usually controls the translation factor of the transformation, which is not relevant for directions.

 ### Shaders and the render pipeline
-The render pipeline describes how, every draw call, the verticies in your primitives are passed to your shaders, clipped, rasterised, then blended and otherwise processed into pixels on your screen (or some other render buffer.)
+Every time you call an OpenGL draw operation (the `glDrawArrays()` or `glDrawElements()` commands) you invoke the entire render pipeline.
+This is when the GPU passes the verticies in your primitives to your vertex shader, clips the resulting coordinates, generates triangles from the vertices, rasterises them into fragments, passes those fragments to your fragment shader then blends and otherwise processes those fragments into pixels on your screen (or some other framebuffer.)

+The difference between `glDrawArrays()` and `glDrawElements()` is in how the GPU transform your vertices into triangles. `glDrawArrays()` is simpler in that it builds triangles using the vertices in their given order - triangle T0 will be built from vertices V0, V1 and V2, triangle T1 built from V1, V2, V3 and so on.

+`glDrawElements()` is more complex but more performant.
+Instead of using the vertex data strictly in the order you declared them, it uses a separate buffer called the _index buffer_ (also known as the _element buffer_) to determine which vertices to use in which triangles.
+This is great because it allows you to reuse vertices to create multiple triangles - an index buffer of `[0, 1, 2, 2, 1, 3, 1, 0, 4]` will construct 3 triangles from only 5 vertices!

+_Note:_ Vertex buffers are bound by invoking `glBindBuffer(GL_ARRAY_BUFFER, my_buff)` and index buffers are bound with `glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, my_buff)`.
+Don't ask me about the names.

 #### Pipeline summary
-TODO VAOs, glEnableVertexAttribArray and glEnableVertexArrayAttrib

-TODO Draw calls glDrawArrays, glDrawElements

 To draw a primitive, the GPU first needs your _vertex data_.
 The GPU will decode your vertex data to extract _vertex attributes_ and pass those into your _vertex shader_ once for each vertex.
 Your vertex shader is expected to output clip coordinates for that vertex so the GPU knows where on the screen to show it (if at all,) and information that the GPU should pass on to your fragment shader for fragments derived from this vertex.

-Once the GPU has processed all vertices the GPU can clip out all vertices that it won't be rendering and then _rasterise_ the display, which generates a series of fragments which sort-of represent the pixels of the primitive being drawn.
+Once the GPU has processed all vertices the GPU can clip the vertices to within the NDC area only, it transform those vertices into triangles and then _rasterises_ the triangles into fragments which sort-of represent the pixels of the primitive being drawn.
 The GPU will then call your _fragment shader_ for each fragment, passing it the relevant output data of your _vertex shader_.

 You invoke the rendering pipeline by calling one of the `glDraw*` functions (for example `glDrawArrays()`.)
 Unless you're using the fixed function pipeline you'll have to have a shader program bound.
 The shader program tells the GPU which vertex shader and fragment shader to invoke.
 You will also have to specify the vertex data (the vertex positions and perhaps other information such as the vertex normals and colours) of the primitive you are rendering.